masiehdon/Assignment2-Node/readme.md

 2. `calculateDurationSinceCourseStart()`: Calculates and displays the duration since the start of the course.
 3. `differenceInputNow(now, userDate)`: Determines if the user-provided date is in the future or in the past.
 4. `writeToFile(data, filename)`: Writes the provided data to a file with the given filename.

+Usage
+Run the application:

+Follow the prompts to input a date and view the calculated information.

+Check the generated files in the project directory:

+current-date-time.txt - Contains the current date and time. course-duration.txt - Contains the duration since the start of the course. user-date.txt - Contains the provided user date. index.html - HTML report with date information.